College Students and Self-Esteem in NYC

 - Intense self-criticism after small mistakes.

 In psychoanalytic terms, academic struggles are often less about ability and more about how the self responds to perceived failure.
-A poor grade can feel like a total collapse of identity, not just a temporary setback.
+A poor grade can feel like a collapse of identity, not just a temporary setback.

 The Social Side: Relationships, Comparison, and Belonging